Skip to Main Content

 Forty-Four Floors Up: Chinese Dining at Altitude in Doha

-West Bay's skyline is leading understood from inside it rather than below it.
+West Bay's skyline is best understood from inside it rather than below it.
 At the 44th floor of the Waldorf Astoria Doha on Al Shaghya Street, the glass envelope of yūn frames the Qatari capital as few other dining rooms in the city can: towers at eye level, the Gulf flattening into the distance, and a quality of light that changes so dramatically between service times that early-evening diners and late-seating guests are effectively looking at two different cities.
 The physical setting does real work here before a single dish arrives.

 This is relevant context for understanding where yūn sits in Doha's broader dining map.
 The city has developed a tier of high-altitude, hotel-anchored dining rooms that compete on view as much as on plate, with IDAM by Alain Ducasse representing the French end of that bracket.
 What separates yūn from comparable formats is the specificity of its culinary program: a Cantonese and Taishanese menu in a market where broad pan-Asian menus are far more common.
 Hakkasan, at the opposite end of the price spectrum, is the closest peer reference in Chinese cuisine locally, but the two restaurants operate on different registers of formality and menu depth.